GSA/digitalgov.gov/content/posts/2016-10-17-your-first-thoughts-on-the-social-media-strategy.md

 ---
+url: /2016/10/17/your-first-thoughts-on-the-social-media-strategy/
 date: 2016-10-17 1:00:08 -0400
-title: 'Your First Thoughts on the Social Media Strategy'
+title: Your First Thoughts on the Social Media Strategy
 summary: 'This post is written by Jeannie Chen, Mary King, and Hilary Parkinson and&nbsp;is part of our ongoing series about our social media strategy.
 We welcome comments from staff, other cultural institutions, and the public, and will continue to update the strategy as a living document.
-When we introduced NARA’s new social media strategy in August,'
+When we introduced NARA&rsquo;s new social media strategy in August,'
-authors: [mary-king, jeannie-chen, hilary-parkinson]
+authors:
+  - mary-king
+  - jeannie-chen
+  - hilary-parkinson
 categories:
   - Content
   - Social Media
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - content
   - content strategy